Xiaofei-it/ToyRoom/README.md

 to maintain and leading to a potential risk of memory leaking.

 To solve these problems, I compose the ToyRoom library.
-The ToyRoom library provides a novel pattern which uses a method chain to illustrate how each component varies with a business object.
+The ToyRoom library is based on the [Shelly](https://github.com/Xiaofei-it/Shelly) library, which provides a novel pattern which uses a method chain to illustrate how each component varies with a business object.
 In the method chain, each method takes an action which represents the change of a particular component.
 The chain of methods represents all of the changes of all of the corresponding components.
 Thus you can see the change of the whole "world" in a single file rather than searching the whole project for the corresponding classes.

-By the ToyRoom library, you can use a method chain in which each method takes an action as an argument, to create a object named "Domino" which, once invoked, performs each action according to the action sequence in the method chain.
+By the ToyRoom library, you can use a method chain in which each method takes an action as an argument, to create an object named "Domino" which, once invoked, performs each action according to the action sequence in the method chain.

 After the creation of a Domino, you can "invoke" it to perform each action in the action sequence in